dcomp-leris/VR-AR-CG-network-telemetry/README.md

 <body>
     <table>
         <tr>
-            <td>(1) Generate the Video (.mp4) from the pre-collected environment frames (.PNG format) (Specific resolution, frame rate) <a href="https://github.com/dcomp-leris/VR-AR-CG-network-telemetry?tab=readme-ov-file#1-1-4-1-install-ffmpeg-xr-system-httpsffmpegorg">Install FFmpeg</a> <a href="https://github.com/dcomp-leris/VR-AR-CG-network-telemetry?tab=readme-ov-file#1-1-4-2-generate-video-using-the-microsof-sequential-frames-xr-system">Generate Mp4</a>
+            <td>(1) Generate the Video (.mp4) from the pre-collected environment frames (.PNG format) (Specific resolution, frame rate) <a href="https://github.com/dcomp-leris/VR-AR-CG-network-telemetry?tab=readme-ov-file#1-1-4-1-install-ffmpeg-xr-system-httpsffmpegorg">Install FFmpeg</a> | <a href="https://github.com/dcomp-leris/VR-AR-CG-network-telemetry?tab=readme-ov-file#1-1-4-2-generate-video-using-the-microsof-sequential-frames-xr-system">Generate Mp4</a>
  </td>
         </tr>
         <tr>
-            <td>(2) Stream the Video from the system simulating the AR Glasses to the system simulating edge server as the Uplink (Specific resolution, frame rate, and bitrate)</td>
+            <td>(2) Stream the Video from the system simulating the AR Glasses to the system simulating edge server as the Uplink (Specific resolution, frame rate, and bitrate)<a href = "https://github.com/dcomp-leris/VR-AR-CG-network-telemetry?tab=readme-ov-file#1-1-4-3-install-gst-launch-for-video-streaming-xr-system"> Install GStreamer </a> | <a href = "https://github.com/dcomp-leris/VR-AR-CG-network-telemetry/edit/main/README.md#1-1-4-4-stream-the-video-with-specific-resolution-frame-rate-encoding-and-bitrate-xr-system"> Stream the Video </a> </td>
         </tr>
         <tr>
-            <td>(3) Stream the Video from the system simulating the edge server to the system simulating AR Glasses as the Downlink (Specific resolution, frame rate, and bitrate)</td>
+            <td>(3) Stream the Video from the system simulating the edge server to the system simulating AR Glasses as the Downlink (Specific resolution, frame rate, and bitrate) [GStreamer is used to stream the Video such as step 2] </td>
         </tr>
         <tr>
             <td>(4) Collect the network traffic using Tshark installed in the edge server (for Uplinik) and installed in AR Glasses (of course simulated Glasses!) (for Downlink)</td>